evertonstz/telegram_switch_updates_bot/README.md

 MONGO_PASS = example
 ```

-More settings are available in the `./telegram_switch_updates_bot/tswitch/variables/variables.py`, those will eventually be migrated to a settings file.
+More settings are available in the `~/telegram_switch_updates_bot/tswitch/variables/variables.py`, those will eventually be migrated to a settings file.

+### Starting bot
-After you have everything ready just run the __main__.py file: `python __main__.py`, the bot will automatically clone the necessary nx-versions and titledb repositories and parse them into MangoDB (they'll be checked every now and them for updates as especified at `variables.py` file), parsing should take some 5 minutes the first time.
+After you have everything ready just run the __main__.py file: `python ~/telegram_switch_updates_bot/__main__.py`

+The bot will automatically clone the necessary nx-versions and titledb repositories and parse them into MangoDB (they'll be checked every now and them for updates as especified at `variables.py` file), parsing should take some 5 minutes the first time.
 After that the bot should be working.